Understanding Cyber Insurance: What’s Covered and What Isn’t

 Pre-Existing or Active Breaches

-Cyber incidents that began before your policy started aren’t covered.
-If you were already under attack or knew of a flaw and failed to act, you’ll likely be out of luck.
+Cyber incidents that began before your policy started are not covered.
+If you were already under attack or aware of a vulnerability and did not act, your claim will likely be denied.

-Pro Tip: Run security audits and fix vulnerabilities before purchasing a new policy.
+Pro Tip: Conduct security audits and address vulnerabilities before purchasing a new policy.

 State-Sponsored Cyber Events

-Cyber warfare or state-backed attacks often fall under “acts of war,” which most policies exclude.
-If the attack is linked to a nation-state, you may not be eligible for compensation.
+Cyber warfare or state-sponsored attacks are often classified as “acts of war,” which most policies exclude.
+If an attack is linked to a nation-state, you may not be eligible for compensation.

 Pro Tip: Double-check your policy for clauses about war-related exclusions.